 All students receive an Emergency Information Card on the first day of school.
 These cards are used in the event of a student illness, incident or emergency.
-The post-graduate or parent must complete and sign the card and return it the homeroom teacher as soon as possible.
-Working emergency contact numbers including home, work and cell numbers (of parent/guardians if high school student) and the name and number of at least one alternative contact in the event we are unable to reach you must be provided.
+Parent must complete and sign the card and return it the homeroom teacher as soon as possible.
+Working emergency contact numbers including home, work and cell numbers (ofparent/guardians if high school student) and the name and number of at least one alternative contact in the event we areunable to reach you must be provided.
 Allergies and medical conditions should also be noted on the emergency card.
-It is the post-graduate or parent's responsibility to keep the school nurse up to date with any changes in emergency contact telephone numbers and/or health conditions.